-Public contact was made through posting of the Planning Commission agenda on the City's officialnotice bulletin board, on the City's website, and the availability of the agenda and report in the Office of the City Clerk.
+Public contact was made through posting of the Planning Commission agenda on the City's official notice bulletin board, on the City's website, and the availability of the agenda and report in the Office of the City Clerk.
 There were 129 notices sent to the project area and surrounding property owners.
 The block was posted with hearing notices.

-A neighborhood information meeting was conducted by staff on December 1, 2016 at the Community Center for the 25 property owners in the proposed single-story district.
-Seven people attended the meeting.
-An information letter outlining the restrictions of the Single-Story Combining District was sent to the property owners in the proposed district so that those who did not attend the information meeting would have complete information (Attachment 5).
+A neighborhood information meeting was conducted by staff on February 16, 2017 at the Community Center for the 29 property owners in the proposed single-story district.
+One person (the representative applicant) attended the meeting.
+An information letter outlining the restrictions of the Single-Story Combining District was sent to the property owners in the proposed district so that those who did not attend the information meeting would have complete information (Attachment 7).